December 31, 2019

 Frustration and panic are two more enemies of goal keeping.
 Do everything you can—including changing your perspective—to head them off.
-Writing prompts or exercises (like the ones we provide in The Writers’ Block) can help distract you from the panic, and clear your frustration.
+Writing prompts or exercises can help distract you from the panic, and clear your frustration.
 Respect your writing time.
 If you don’t, no one else will, believe me.
 Make that time for yourself by entering your “appointment” in your calendar.
-Eliminate distractions, which is number four on the enemies list.

 Make a sign and hang it on the door outside your space: WRITER AT WORK DISTURB AT YOUR OWN RISK.
 Post your writing hours underneath.
 And then snarl when someone opens the door.
 If you don’t, your kids or the hubs will keep barging in.

 I have two desks in my office.
 One is for writing only.
 It holds my monitor, writing journal, a vertical plexiglass file for notepads, 3 pen cups, an 8x10 legal pad, a glass of water, a Kleenex cube, a cup of tea.
 Nothing else.
 Nothing to distract me.

 When I need a break to stretch my brain, I move to the other desk, a rolltop, which has its own chair.
 I can look out the window, file my nails, check my day planner, turn on the radio for a few minutes, eat a couple of Oreos.
 Then back to work.